-- Encourage a variety of housing types to ensure choice for current and future residents, workers, military families, and to strengthen commercial areas. - Incentivize the development of market rate and affordable housing options for households with incomes at 60-120% of the area median income to preserve affordability in the LSDS and avoid displacement of existing residents. - Encourage homeownership options that allow local residents to invest in the community to gain equity and wealth. - Attract a mix of large and small builders that can provide new housing options at a variety of scales and levels of affordability.
+- Encourage a variety of housing types to ensure choice for current and future residents, workers, military families, and to strengthen commercial areas. - Support housing affordable to current LSDS residents though preservation where possible, as well as redevelopment activities. - Incentivize the development of market rate and affordable housing options for households with incomes at 60-120% of the area median income to preserve affordability in the LSDS and avoid displacement of existing residents. - Encourage homeownership options that allow local residents to invest in the community to gain equity and wealth. - Attract a mix of large and small builders that can provide new housing options at a variety of scales and levels of affordability.

-- Allow the highest density housing in mixed-use areas and in the Transit-Oriented Commercial zone where the availability of amenities within walking distance will encourage non-motorized transportation alternatives. - Support missing middle housing types such as duplexes, triplexes, and small-scale multifamily as infill development in the residential area to improve housing choice and preserve affordability. - Support the development of ground-related rowhouses as an affordable home ownership option for LSDS residents. - Support the development of housing that meets the needs of military households. - Partner with affordable housing organizations to support the expansion of subsidized housing in the LSDS by building new projects or by purchasing and rehabilitating existing housing. - Work with the Washington Homeownership Center to find opportunities for investment in the LSDS. - Consider expansions of existing affordable housing incentive programs and new affordability incentives in the LSDS, including the extension of the applicability area for the multi-family property tax exemption. - Consider programs to support residents in the LSDS as the area redevelops and reduce involuntary displacement such as a housing navigator program, a notice of intent to sell ordinance, just cause eviction protections, and right of first refusal incentives. - Consider incentives to improve existing mobile home/manufactured home park infrastructure and amenities and allow for replacement housing types that are compatible and affordable such as tiny homes and other manufactured home types.
+- Allow the highest density housing in mixed-use areas and in the Transit-Oriented Commercial zone where the availability of amenities within walking distance will encourage non-motorized transportation alternatives. - Encourage and Ssupport missing middle housing types such as duplexes, triplexes, and small-scale multifamily as infill development in the residential area to improve housing choice and preserve affordability. - Support the development of ground-related rowhouses as an affordable home ownership option for LSDS residents. - Support the development of housing that meets the needs of military households. - Partner with affordable housing organizations to support the expansion of subsidized housing in the LSDS by building new projects or by purchasing and rehabilitating existing housing. - Work with the Washington Homeownership Center to find opportunities for investment in the LSDS. - Consider expansions of existing affordable housing incentive programs and new affordability incentives in the LSDS, including the extension of the applicability area for the multi-family property tax exemption (MFTE). - Consider programs to support residents in the LSDS as the area redevelops and reduce involuntary displacement such as a housing navigator program, a notice of intent to sell ordinance, just cause eviction protections, and right of first refusal incentives. - Develop community benefit agreements with large investors in the LSDS. - Provide information and support to help investors navigate affordable housing financing programs. - Identify partners to support funding and a program that will rehabilitate existing homes such as a home repair program. - Consider incentives to improve existing mobile home/manufactured home park infrastructure and amenities and allow for replacement housing types that are compatible and affordable such as tiny homes and other manufactured home types.